qw2273/data_challenge/README.md

 **Model** [Modeling Notebook](https://github.com/qw2273/data_challenge/blob/master/lib/3.%20Modeling.ipynb)
 - I trained a gradient boosting model to predict loan defaults and used Cross validation to aviod overfitting.
 Then I evaluated the models using a cross-validated AUC score on the training set.
 The returned an AUC score of 0.73 on the test data.
-- From feature importance analysis, I found that the five most important features are:
+- From feature importance analysis, I found that the *five most important features* are
    - loan related: interest rate, loan grade, monthly installment
    - borrower related: debt to income ratio , average fico rate